tinbotu/favwatch/README.md

     1. Go <http://lingr.com/developer>
     2. Click **create a new bot**
     3. Fill in the form and click **Create**
+        - You have to prepare *dummy* URL that could to accept POST method, Fill in the *Callback URL*
     4. Copy **Secret** to settings.yml
     5. Go http://lingr.com/room/YOUR_ROOM/manage_bots and click **invite a new bot**, invite bot created above